sudo-su-ayan-ali/BurpTUI/phases/phase4.md

 ## Goal
 The goal of this phase is to transition the application's volatile in-memory traffic storage to a robust, persistent database backend.
 This enables the user to maintain session history across application restarts, handle massive volumes of traffic without memory exhaustion, and perform efficient database-backed searches and filtering directly from the History tab.

+## Prerequisites
+Depends on Phase 3.
+The HTTPS MITM proxy must be fully functional, with all HTTP and HTTPS traffic flowing through the TsQueue into the TUI History tab.

 ---

 ## 1. Integrate SQLite3 (WAL Mode)